This Vegan Lobster Roll is a fun and healthy twist on a New England classic. It's the perfect sandwich for summer, ready in just 15 minutes!

 - Add hearts of palm: Drain your hearts of palm and slice them lengthwise, and then into ½-inch thick half moons.
 Don’t worry if they fall apart.
 Add them to the chickpeas.

-- Add veggies: Now add the chopped red onion, celery, celery leaves, and herbs.
+- Add veggies: Now add the chopped onion, celery, celery leaves or seeds, and herbs.
 Give it a good stir.

-- Add everything else: Now add the spices, mayo, vinegar, lemon juice, and dulse flakes (if using).
+- Add everything else: Now add the spices, vegan mayo, lemon juice, and dulse flakes (if using).

 - Cook: Cook the mixture for 5-7 minutes over medium high heat in a nonstick skillet.
 You’re welcome to use a bit of neutral oil here if you prefer, but I don’t personally.
 You just want to lightly brown the mixture--it tastes better in my opinion this way but it’s not required.
 If you want to leave it uncooked it won’t make you sick or anything. :)